Supernovae neutrino detection via coherent scattering off silicon nuclei: Coherent elastic neutrino-nucleus scattering cross section

 is the weak nuclear charge, with $\theta_W$ being the weak mixing angle.
 For the typical (low) energies of CE$\nu$NS, $sin^2 \theta_W \approx 0.23$ \cite{Olive_2014}.

 The nuclear form factor can be taken from Ref. \cite{PhysRevLett.84.2330}, yielding

 where $A$ is the atomic mass of the nucleus, $a = 0.7$ fm is the range of the considered Yukawa potential, $R = r_0 A^{1/3}$ is the nuclear radius and $\rho_0 = 3/(4\pi r_0^3)$ is the nuclear density.
 The average radius of a proton in a nucleus, $r_0$, is equal to $1.3$ fm.
+Considering that the coherent scattering occurs when the momentum transfer between the neutrino and the nucleus is sufficiently small, so that $q^2R^2<1$, one can show that $F(q) \approx 1$ in this limit.
+This condition means that the incident neutrino energy must lie in the MeV range, typically between 0 and 50 MeV.

-Figure \ref{fig:cross_section} shows the total cross section $\sigma_T$ of the coherent scattering of neutrinos off silicon nuclei as a function of the neutrino energy. $\sigma_T$ is calculated by integrating Eq.
-(1) over all possible values of the nuclear recoil energy starting from the energy threshold $E_{th}$ of the detector.
-In the figure, we illustrate the behavior of the total cross section by showing results for two cases: no threshold and the threshold from the CONNIE (COherent Neutrino Nucleus Interaction Experiment) experiment \cite{Aguilar-Arevalo:2019jlr} (see below for further discussion).
+Figure \ref{fig:cross_section} shows the total cross section $\sigma_T$ of the coherent scattering of neutrinos off silicon nuclei as a function of the neutrino energy. $\sigma_T$ is calculated by integrating Eq. (\ref{eq:crossSection}) over all possible values of the nuclear recoil energy starting from the energy threshold $E_{th}$ of the detector.
+In the figure, we illustrate the behavior of the total cross section by showing results for two cases: no threshold and the threshold from the CONNIE experiment (see below for further discussion).